-The only woodpecker species on the Endangered Species List, the Red-cockaded Woodpecker makes its home in the mostly longleaf pines of the Southern United States, including Alabama.
+No sense talking about Alabama woodpeckers without mentioning the only woodpecker species on the Endangered Species List, the Red-cockaded Woodpecker makes its home in the mostly longleaf pines of the Southern United States, including Alabama.
 Habitat encroachment severely limited their range and breeding capabilities.

 Physically it is a medium sized woodpecker with a common barred black and white feathers.
 A black cap and nape surrounding white facial feathers are the best field identification clues.
 Males have red stripes across the crown.
 The were called cockades after a 19th century hat fashion.

 North America’s most diverse woodpecker genera, Picoides, records nine separate species.
 The smallest and most common Picoides, the Downy Woodpecker (Picoides pubescens) adapts equally well to most wilderness and residential areas with trees.

 Physically, the Downy’s black and white feather pattern resembles the slightly larger Hairy Woodpecker.
 In instances where size comparisons might not be available, experts suggest examining the bill size in relation to the head size.
 Downy Woodpeckers typically have small bills.